jrenner/libgdx-updater/README.md

 ====================
 ###Note:
-Currently supports Android, Desktop, IOS (RoboVM) and GWT
+Currently supports Android, Desktop, iOS (RoboVM) and GWT

+Supported Extensions:
+Box2D
+Bullet

 ==================
 ###How to Use?